jramos/cgminer_api_client/README.md

     require 'cgminer_api_client'

     pool = CgminerApiClient::Pool.new
-    puts pool.devices
-    puts pool.summary
+    pool.devices  # run 'devs' on each miner and collect the results pool.summary  # run 'summary' on each miner and collect the results

-A complete list of available API commands can be found in the cgminer API documentation. https://github.com/ckolivas/cgminer/blob/master/API-README
+Any commands not explictly defined are implemented using ``method_missing``.
+A complete list of available API commands can be found in the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README).

 ## Contributing